gtarobotics/self-driving-car/README.md

 #Install docker and nvidia_docker and CUDA

-The recommended platform is Ubuntu 16.04 host and Docker guest.
+The recommended platform is Ubuntu 16.04 host and [Docker for Linux](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+If you have an NVidia GPU with CUDA compute level >= 3, make sure you install [nvidia_docker](https://github.com/NVIDIA/nvidia-docker) also.

-On Mac or Windows install Docker for Mac or Windows
+On Mac or Windows install [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Windows](https://docs.docker.com/engine/installation/windows/)

 The instructions bellow should work on Mac also (at least the CPU mode).